Upcoming events.

 10

-Throughout the week, campers learn how to build and improve shelters, tie essential knots, safely use age-appropriate tools, and navigate using maps and compasses.
+Throughout the week, attendees learn how to build and improve shelters, tie essential knots, safely use age-appropriate tools, and navigate using maps and compasses.
 Activities are scaffolded to support skill mastery, problem-solving, and teamwork, with an emphasis on patience, focus, and clear communication.

-Guided by Leave No Trace principles, Wildcraft & Woodland Skills helps campers understand how thoughtful design and responsible decision-making keep both people and natural spaces safe.
+Guided by Leave No Trace principles, Wildcraft & Woodland Skills helps youth understand how thoughtful design and responsible decision-making keep both people and natural spaces safe.
 The week culminates in a Wildcraft Showcase, where campers teach skills to peers, demonstrate shelters and knots, and reflect on their growth as capable, confident outdoor learners.

 View Event →